smfo/whatILearntToday/.NET-C#/Entity framework core/setUp.md

 Its nessecary to specifiy the data provider to the project.
 This is done in the context class in the data project.
-THe context class needs to extend DbContext.
+The context class needs to extend DbContext.

 For SQL it looks like this:
 ```C#